TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 # IpHlpApiConnectionsWrapper
 This is a performance focused C# wrapper for iphlpapi.dll.

-Works on .NET 6.0
+Works on .NET6
+This could be done more efficient in newer vesrions but I want to keep it compatible even with old versions of the language.

 It was made for the purpose of retrieving all TCP/UDP connections of any type (process/module/basic, ipv6/ipv4) as fast as possible.
 Speed is a key goal.